An Act to constitute and confer functions on the Natural Resources Access Regulator.

 1 Ministerial functions under Water Management Act 2000

-The functions of the Minister administering the Water Management Act 2000 under any of the following provisions of that Act:(a) section 60G (Minister may charge for water illegally taken),(b) section 78 (Suspension and cancellation of access licences),(c) section 78A (Notification of intention to suspend, cancel or require payment of penalty),(d) section 91I (Taking water when metering equipment not working),(e) section 109 (Suspension and cancellation of approvals),(f) section 325 (Directions concerning waste of water),(g) section 326 (Directions to install and maintain metering equipment),(h) section 327 (Stop work order regarding unlawful construction or use of water management work),(i) section 328 (Stop work order regarding unlawful controlled activity or aquifer interference activity),(j) section 329 (Removal of unlawful water management works),(k) section 331 (Directions to holders of basic landholder rights),(l) section 332 (Directions concerning damage caused by straying stock),(m) section 333 (Directions to protect water sources),(n) section 334 (Directions to prepare reports),(o) section 335 (Land and Environment Court may grant injunctions),(p) section 336A (Remedial measures may be taken by Minister),(q) section 338A (Powers of authorised officers to require information and records),(r) section 338B (Power of authorised officers to require answers),(s) section 339E (Assistance to be given to authorised officers),(t) section 340C (Revocation or variation),(u) section 367 (Evidentiary certificates),(v) section 390 (Authorised officers and analysts).
+The functions of the Minister administering the Water Management Act 2000 or the Water Administration Ministerial Corporation under any of the following provisions of that Act:(a) section 60G (Minister may charge for water illegally taken),(b) section 78 (Suspension and cancellation of access licences),(c) section 78A (Notification of intention to suspend, cancel or require payment of penalty),(d) section 91I (Taking water when metering equipment not working),(e) section 109 (Suspension and cancellation of approvals),(f) section 325 (Directions concerning waste of water),(g) section 326 (Directions to install and maintain metering equipment),(h) section 327 (Stop work order regarding unlawful construction or use of water management work),(i) section 328 (Stop work order regarding unlawful controlled activity or aquifer interference activity),(j) section 329 (Removal of unlawful water management works),(j1) section 330 (Temporary stop work to protect public interest),(k) section 331 (Directions to holders of basic landholder rights),(l) section 332 (Directions concerning damage caused by straying stock),(m) section 333 (Directions to protect water sources),(n) section 334 (Directions to prepare reports),(o) section 335 (Land and Environment Court may grant injunctions),(p) section 336A (Remedial measures may be taken by Minister),(p1) section 336D (Prior notice of direction not required),(q) section 338A (Powers of authorised officers to require information and records),(r) section 338B (Power of authorised officers to require answers),(s) section 339E (Assistance to be given to authorised officers),(s1) section 339G (Compensation),(t) section 340C (Revocation or variation),(t1) section 365 (Penalty notices),(u) section 367 (Evidentiary certificates),(v) section 390 (Authorised officers and analysts).